menu

 Wolverine’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Wolverine is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Wolverine does not have a public transit system used by locals to get to and from work.

 Demographics